rackerlabs/support-how-to/content/office-365/remediating-compromised-mailbox-office-365.md

   - Changes to the user's Display Name or other contact information.
   - Mailbox blocked from sending email.
   - User receives the following Non-Delivery Report (NDR) when trying to send out email:
     `Your message couldn't be delivered because you weren't recognized as a valid sender.
 The most common reason for this is  that your email address is suspected of sending spam and it's no longer allowed to send email.
 Contact your email admin for assistance.
-Remote Server returned '550 5.1.8 Access denied, bad outbound sender.`
+Remote Server returned '550 5.1.8 Access denied, bad outbound sender.'`

 ### Secure a compromised account